LiquidIce95/Quant_Data_Platform/platform_files/architecture.md

   component_instance_name   NOT NULL
   ingestion_time            NOT NULL
-  publisher_code            NOT NULL      // publisher is the institution who publishes the data release_code              NOT NULL      // CFTC-COT-report, EIA-weekly-report, etc. release_time              NOT NULL      // the time when the report was released release_field             NOT NULL      // which field of the release, 'Crude-Oil Stocks Forecast' release_field_value       NOT NULL release_field_value_unit  NOT NULL
+  publisher_code            NOT NULL      // publisher is the institution who publishes the data release_code              NOT NULL      // CFTC-COT-report, EIA-weekly-report, etc. designated identifier release_time              NOT NULL      // the time when the report was released, designated timestamp release_field             NOT NULL      // which field of the release, 'Crude-Oil Stocks Forecast' release_field_value       NOT NULL release_field_value_unit  NOT NULL